-There’s also a fantastic special from Changing Habits available which you can use to make your chocolates, or give it as is as a gift!
-Treat yourself to the Ultimate Chocolate Pack this Easter and receive FREE Changing Habits Recipe Book and Stainless Steel Measuring Cups! $131.32 worth of Changing Habits products for only $67.70.
-Offer only available until 5 pm Thursday 13 April, 2017.
-All the ingredients you need to make your own healthy, delicious chocolate!
+There’s also a fantastic special from Changing Habits available which you can use to make your chocolates, or give it as a gift!
+Treat yourself to the Chocolate Making Ultimate Pack with all the ingredients & instructions you need to make your own healthy, delicious chocolate at 20% off RRP!

 As an alternative to solid chocolate, give a gift that can be enjoyed right through the cooler months, long after Easter has passed.
 Perfect for those wanting or needing to avoid sugar such as diabetics, there’s now a superfood hot chocolate powder available that combines the well-known benefits of chocolate with hormone-balancing maca & immune-boosting reishi mushrooms.

 After Midnight Dark is organic, non-GMO & low-GI/low carb as it’s sweetened with xylitol.